tatianegercina/FinTech/01-Lesson-Plans/whiteboard/1-Class-Content/WhiteboardingLessonPlan.md

   * Discussing the solution after implementation, including potential improvements; and

-* Remeber to emphasize the importance of interacting with the interviewer.
+* Remember to emphasize the importance of interacting with the interviewer.

-* If you've covered this material in a previous interview workshop, feel free to skim or skip this section, so long as students have the guidelines and grading rubrics.

-  * In other words, feel free to abbreviate your verbal review, but _always_ slack out the resources—even if you have slacked them out before.

 ### 2. Partners Do: First Partner Interviews (0:30)